GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

 ## Rethinking the Enterprise Agenda

 <!-- image -->
-**Image Description:** In this image we can see a yellow color object.
+**AI-Generated Image Description:** In the image there is a yellow geometric shape.
 <!-- end image description -->

 <!-- image -->
-**Image Description:** In this image, we can see a yellow color object.
+**AI-Generated Image Description:** The image contains a yellow and gray geometric shape.
 <!-- end image description -->

 <!-- image -->
-**Image Description:** In this image, we can see a yellow color object.
+**AI-Generated Image Description:** A yellow geometric shape is shown in the image.
 <!-- end image description -->